Additional Disposal Options

 The New York State Postconsumer Paint Collection Program began on May 1, 2022.
-The program is operated by PaintCare, a non-profit organization established by the paint industry to manage unwanted architectural coating products and provide for their recycling or proper disposal.
+The program is operated by PaintCare, a non-profit organization established by the paint industry to manage unwanted architectural coating products and provide for their recycling or proper disposal FREE OF CHARGE.
 The program accepts leftover latex and oil-based paints and similar products (e.g., paint thinners, mineral spirits, solvents, aerosol paints [spray cans], caulk, epoxies, glues, adhesives, roof patch) at drop-off sites throughout the state.
 View a complete list of products accepted by PaintCare.

-Paint Drop-Off Sites - PaintCare has paint drop off sites throughout the State.
+Paint Drop-Off Sites - PaintCare has paint FREE drop off sites throughout the State.
 Find a paint drop-off site near you.

 - Drop-off sites will accept up to 5 gallons per customer per visit, some sites may accept more.

 - Paint should be in original containers with intact labels that identify the product.

 Smoke Detectors do not go in the garbage nor your recycling bin.
 Contact the manufacturer of the detector for proper disposal.